Talk to a Lawyer

 Temporary Visa Applicants Must Prove Their Intent to Leave the U.S. on Time

-How & When To Write a Visa Letter of Invitation
+How & When to Write a Visa Letter of Invitation to a Friend or Relative Coming From Abroad

 If you have foreign family or friends wishing to visit the United States, a visa letter of invitation might help.
 Here are some tips on what to write, and a sample.